Rectiras/repo-websockets/README.md

 ### Using the Tornado Websockets

 1. Client can input messages and see responses from the server with a fixed json data which can be changed in tornado_server.py .
-Client must input "exit" in order to generate the Excel file which provides the summary
+Client must input `exit` in order to generate the Excel file which provides the summary.